Milanese Cutlet

 - 3

-Set the meat aside and prepare the eggs.
-Crack them into a bowl and whisk them with a fork, without breaking them too much.
-If they are small, add another one.
-Instead, transfer the breadcrumbs to a large dish.
-Taking the cutlets from the bone, first coat them in the breadcrumbs,
+Set the meat aside and prepare the eggs by cracking them into a bowl and whisking with a fork.
+Transfer the breadcrumbs to a large dish.
+Coat each cutlet in the breadcrumbs.

 - 4